For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Another expense of being an unpaid intern is the work wardrobe.
 It can be pricey if you don't know where to look.

-First of all, figure out what the dress code is.
+First of all, check the dress code.
 Will everyone be in corporate suits or dressed more casually?
 There's no point in investing in super-smart gear if it's not needed.

 When you head shopping, you could try places like: